buyallmemes/blog-api/posts/20240422-testing-guideline.md

       assertEquals("Hello"+expectedPersonName, actualGreeting);
     ```

-    Even the simplest logic, like string concatenation, can produce errors.
+    Even the simplest logic, like strings concatenation, can produce errors.
     Have you noticed the missing (space) after “Hello”?
     Users will notice.
     **Good:**